 Patented Zervers integrate with existing legacy readers and re-equip them to securely communicate with mobile phones and smart devices, enabling features such as touchless access, identity verification, biometric identification, capacity monitoring, and more.

-As access control technology continues to advance, forward-looking organizations would not only dramatically enhance their capability to protect their people and property, they can also use access control data to improve business operations by integrating API data to support automation and reduce operational costs - concurrently helping to reduce a building’s carbon footprint.
+As access control technology continues to advance, forward-looking organizations stand to dramatically enhance their capability to protect their people and property.
+They can also use access control data to improve business operations by integrating API data to support automation and reduce operational costs - concurrently helping to reduce a building’s carbon footprint.

 This will increasingly become a top priority for commercial real estate owners in the coming years as reduced occupancies and green initiatives become more prominent.

 Need help planning for your visitor management protocols?